 - Portability: Job changes aren’t uncommon in today’s market.
 But your health insurance shouldn’t have to change just because you change jobs.
 If you are offered an ICHRA at a company and then end up leaving—say, to go out on your own, your health plan will stay with you.
 No need to stress over pricey COBRA plans or switching plans that might not have your doctor in network; your individual plan will stay with you.

 - Job Retention: Employees are attracted to benefits, particularly health benefits.
 69% say they would accept one job over another if it offered better benefits.
 Businesses not offering benefits are 4x more likely to have voluntary employee turnover than their counterparts offering health benefits.
-In addition to losing out on talented employees, it generally costs 6-9 months of salary in recruiting and training expenses to train a new employee.
+In addition to losing out on talented employees, it generally costs the employer.
+For hourly workers, it costs an average of $1,500 per employee.
+For technical positions, the cost jumps to 100-150 percent of salary.
+Some of these costs are due to recruiting and training expenses to train a new employee.
 To replace an employee making $40,000 a year would cost $20,000-$30,000.
 Five employees leaving in one year for the same position with benefits will cost your business $100,000- $150,000!

 - Personalization: Employees can shop the plan on the individual market that best meets their needs.
 If one employee prefers their Aetna plan, no problem.
 If another would like a BlueCross plan because the network includes his preferred doctors, that’s great too!